 Can you wait 2 years to make a profit?
 Do you want to go into debt?

-You don’t need to spend that money at all.
+You don’t need to spend that money at all, you can easily start a business with no money.
 When you’re starting out, good enough is good enough.
 It doesn’t have to be perfect.
 Perfection will kill your business before you start.
 Perfection costs money and you don’t need to spend money to get going.
 We meet so many people who have wasted thousands on starting their business.
-Here’s what happens:
+Here’s what happens

 This is the secret to falling in love with your business and not being seduced by it.
 Idea generation is just dating your business.
 The real love comes when you start creating your future together and dealing with some challenges along the way.

 Here are five ways we teach people how to start for free: First you make a list of everything you need to get going, e.g. premises, a website, business cards etc and then you bootstrap as much as you can.

 1. Get stuff for free

 Google this: How do I get (enter what you’re looking for) for free?

 You’ll be amazed at the results that come up.
 People advertise free stuff on Facebook and Gumtree.
 You can get business cards for free (usually +shipping), flyers for free plus lots more!
 Maybe we’ll add some more free resources later, but the real win is when you do this yourself.
 One of our favourite free resources is Weebly.
 You can build a website for free and start selling straight away.
 Alan built a free website at the beginning of the year and took tens of thousands of pounds through it without spending a penny on web development.